 How will we solve this problem?

-First, it is very important to know which buildings pose the biggest threats to birds.
-It is also important to know how many birds are victims of these collisions, and which species.
-Then, we will work with the Duke administration to install bird deterrents on present building and to design all new buildings to be bird-friendly.
+Knowing which buildings pose the biggest threats to birds, how many are victims of these collisions, and which species is important.
+With previous monitoring, we have identified some hotspots on campus, but as new construction has happened since, new problem buildings are arising.
+With focused monitoring, we will work to identify today’s hotspots, collaborate with the Duke administration to install bird deterrents on present buildings, and continue to push for the design of all new buildings to be bird-friendly.

 Check out this website to see what Duke students are doing to save the birds, and join this effort to make Duke a bird-friendly campus.